compendio/goldbug-manual/README.md

 As a client, the user can connect to any IT environment thanks to the HTTP protocol, even if he can surf in that environment with a browser.

-That's the advantage of the GoldBug program, which means that wherever users can surf their browsers, they can also email and chat with GoldBug Messenger because of the HTTPS protocol they use.
-Many other programs can not do this, depending on the firewall settings - eg from the workplace or in the student residence.
+That's the advantage of the GoldBug program, which means that wherever users can surf with their browsers, they can also email and chat with GoldBug Messenger because of the HTTPS or POPTASTIC protocol they use.
+Many other programs cannot do this, depending on the firewall settings – e.g. from the workplace or in the student residence.

-If the user wants to use or test out a proxy eg in his company or university with the GoldBug messenger, then this is uncritical, because an SSL / TLS or HTTPS connection is established - which is hardly different for the proxy administrators like an SSL / HTTPS connection to an HTTPS website when banking or logging in to a web e-mail.
+If the user wants to use or test out a proxy e.g. in his company or university with the GoldBug messenger, then this is uncritical, because an SSL/TLS or HTTPS connection is established - which is hardly different for the proxy administrators like an SSL/HTTPS connection to an HTTPS website when doing banking or logging into a web e-mail provider.

-It is crucial to address a node in the web with its GoldBug, which may not be limited by the port through a firewall or the proxy.
-If so, the user may ask their friend to set up the GoldBug chat server on port 80 or port 443 instead of 4710 and provide it with login information for an echo account, if available deliver.
+It is essential to address a node in the web with the own GoldBug, which may not be limited by the port through a firewall or the proxy.
+If so, the user may ask their friend to set up the GoldBug chat server on port 80 or port 443 instead of 4710 and provide it with login information for an echo account, if available and deliverable.

-Encrypted traffic remains encrypted traffic, and any GoldBug friend or chat server can be reached on the web through ports 443 or 80.
+Encrypted traffic remains encrypted traffic, and any GoldBug friend or chat server can be reached on the web through ports 443 or 80 or ports, which are regularly opened in the firewall.

-Since the echo protocol only requires a simple HTTP connection to a neighbor (and not necessarily Stun server or a DHT etc.), and thus ideally can be mapped through a proxy, through a firewall or over the Tor network It's a very simple architecture to operate chat securely through a proxy or a proxy network.
+Since the echo protocol only requires a simple HTTP connection to a neighbor (and not necessarily a Stun server or a DHT etc.), and thus ideally can be mapped through a proxy, through a firewall or over the Tor network, it's a very simple architecture to operate chat securely through a proxy or a proxy network.

-If the user wants to define additional features in the non-minimal view, an often-used function is that of the echo account.
+If the user wants to define additional features in the non-minimal view, a further often-used function is that of the echo account.

-To do this, the user in the table marks the listener that he has created and then enters the account credentials, ie the name and password.
-The user then tells his friend what the account name and password are for, and when the friend establishes the neighbor contact, the friend will be asked via a pop-up window to enter these credentials.
+To do this, the user in the table marks the listener that he has created and then enters the account credentials, i.e. the name and password.
+The user then tells his friend what the account name and password are, and when the friend establishes the neighbor contact, the friend will be asked via a pop-up window to enter these credentials.

-Similarly, the user can also choose between IPV4 and IPV6 again, if he wants to create a listener / chat server.
+Similarly, the user can also choose between IPV4 and IPV6 again, if he wants to create a listener/chat server.
 Also, multiple chat servers can be created by choosing a different port.
 The user can create different listeners with port 4710 or 80 or 443 and decide whether he wants to define these listeners for friends with an echo account (Friend mode), or for easier to build connections that runs in peer mode without account login.

 Echo accounts thus define whether the user builds an F2F network or a P2P network, because with the account credentials the user creates a web-of-trust with which only his trusted friends can connect with the login password.